• Skip to main content

 Aerial View Christchurch

-These days, Christchurch is on the mend, welcoming guests once again to discover its strides in rebuilding the historic city.
-In its post-quake restoration, Christchurch has sprouted up with hip modern architecture, cool boutique hotels, and forward-thinking artistic projects.
+These days, Christchurch is on the mend.
+Once again, the historic city is welcoming guests to discover its post-quake restoration.
+Today, Christchurch teems with hip modern architecture, cool boutique hotels, and forward-thinking art.

-Not only a Christchurch the perfect gateway to South Island, it makes for a great base to explore its surrounding Canterbury region.
-Dotted with small resort towns and blissful natural scenery, Canterbury combines everything New Zealand is famous for—from relaxing hot springs to stunning mountainscapes to picture-perfect vineyards.
+Not only is Christchurch the perfect gateway to the South Island, but it’s great base for exploring the Canterbury region.
+Canterbury is dotted with small resort towns and blissful natural scenery.
+The region combines everything New Zealand is famous for.
+From relaxing hot springs to stunning mountainscapes to picture-perfect vineyards, it’s here.

 Ready to plan your trip to Christchurch?
 Here are a few travel resources…